Referral Indicators

 Social/emotional

-• Doesn’t shift attention easily from a stimuli
+• Doesn’t shift attention easily from one thing to another

-• Can’t focus attention to complete a task
+• Has trouble paying attention to complete a task

 • Difficulty settling or separating, often restless